cleder/awesome-python-testing/README.md

 - [awesome-flake8-extensions](https://github.com/DmytroLitvinov/awesome-flake8-extensions) - A curated list of awesome flake8 extensions.
 - [awesome-python-typing](https://github.com/typeddjango/awesome-python-typing) - Collection of awesome Python types, stubs, plugins, and tools to work with them.
 - [Bandit](https://github.com/PyCQA/bandit) - is a tool designed to find common security issues in Python code.
+- [complexipy](https://github.com/rohaquinlop/complexipy) - An extremely fast Python library to calculate the cognitive complexity of Python files, written in Rust.
 - [flake8](https://gitlab.com/pycqa/flake8) - is a python tool that glues together pep8, pyflakes, mccabe, and third-party plugins to check the style and quality of python code.
 - [pyanalyze](https://github.com/quora/pyanalyze) - A tool for programmatically detecting common mistakes in Python code, such as references to undefined variables and some categories of type mismatches.
 - [pyflakes](https://github.com/PyCQA/pyflakes) - A simple program which checks Python source files for errors.